hectar-glitches/ion-trajectory-intergration/README.md

 ## Overview

-The simulation considers the trajectory of ions as cycloidal paths based on provided physical parameters.
+The simulation considers the trajectory of ions as cycloidal paths based on the provided physical parameters.
 The paths are calculated using the ion's charge, mass, and the strengths of the electric and magnetic fields.

 ## Features